Lecithin - what is it and how does it affect memory?

 Lecithin supplementation

 Narum Lecitin in capsule form is used to maintain the composition and biological activity of normal intestinal microflora in children and adults.
-The uniqueness of the product is the simultaneous production of dry lyophilized strain of actobacillus acidophilus Er-2 strain 317/402 Narine and fresh lyophilized powder of lecithin from egg yolks.
-When growing bacteria of the "Narine" strain, a special natural fresh lecithin mass is used.
-Thus, a synergistic effect of both components is achieved.
+The uniqueness of this product lies in the simultaneous production of dry, lyophilized Lactobacillus acidophilus Er-2 317/402 Narine strain and fresh, lyophilized lecithin powder from egg yolks.
+A special natural, fresh lecithin mass is used during the cultivation of the Narine strain bacteria.
+This creates a synergistic effect from both components.

-For optimal effect, it is recommended to take Narum Lecitin for 5-6 weeks, at least 15 minutes before a meal.
+For optimal results, it is recommended to take Narum Lecitin for 5-6 weeks, at least 15 minutes before a meal.
 You can open the capsule and dissolve its contents in a drink.

 Click on the product and proceed to purchase: